gbif/checklistbank/docs/INDEXING.md

 - *DwcaValidator* --> DwcaValidationFinishedMessage
 - *DwcaMetasyncService* --> DwcaMetasyncFinishedMessage

-***Note***: The validator needs to be adjusted for checklist validation.
-Likely new message class properties to separate occurrence & checklist validity (hasValidChecklist & hasValidOccurrences) as we also have occurrences in checklist extensions.

-## New checklistbank listeners
+Checklist specific message chain:

-- *ChecklistNormalizer* --> ChecklistNormalizedMessage
+- *NormalizerService* --> ChecklistNormalizedMessage
-- *ChecklistImporter* --> ChecklistImportedMessage
+- *ImporterService* --> ChecklistImportedMessage
-- *ChecklistNubMatch* --> ChecklistMatchedMessage
+- *ChecklistAnalysisService* --> ChecklistAnalyzedMessage

+In addition to that chain there is a deletion service that listens to registry messages:

-- *ChecklistMetrics* --> ChecklistAnalyzedMessage
+- *registry-ws* --> RegistryChangeMessages

-***Note***: Last 2 steps kept separate so we can rematch records to a modified backbone easily every month without reimporting all datasets.
+- *DeleteService*

+# CLIs and indexing repository
+TBD

 # ChecklistNormalizer
 As checklist are very relational with all records being related to each other in some way, it is important to get those relations right.
 Darwin Core offers various ways of relating taxa (name usages) to each other.
 This normalizer will prepare the entire checklist data and produce a standard representation that can then easily be imported into the ChecklistBank Postgres database.

 In previous checklistbank implementations the write access to the Postgres database has been the major bottleneck and imports only happened sequentially and slow.
 A major goal for having a normalizer is to keep all load of postgres until we have very clean data that is easy to import.
 This allows us also to run this step in parallel if we need to.

-As the biggest challenge in normalization is the rewiring of taxon relations a graphdatabase like [Neo4j] (http://docs.neo4j.org/chunked/stable/) is the preferred candidate for maintaining the temporary data.
-As a graphdatabase neo4j also allows to easily iterate over checklist records in a taxonomic hierarchy for example to generate the nested set indices.
-Neo4j can be used in an embedded mode that spills to disk.
+As the biggest challenge in normalization is the rewiring of taxon relations we use the [Neo4j graph database] (http://docs.neo4j.org/chunked/stable/) for maintaining the temporary data.
+As a graph database neo4j also allows to easily iterate over checklist records in a taxonomic hierarchy for example to generate the nested set indices.
+We use Neo4j in an embedded mode that spills to disk.

 In the future it should be fairly simple to optionally produce valid dwc archives as an alternative output format of this step.
 This might be very useful for the community as a service to simplify dealing with checklist archives which can be very different from publisher to publisher.

+### DAO layer
+ - we only use neo4j for the minimal relations and lookup properties
+ - we use simple KVP stores (file based maps using [MapDB](http://www.mapdb.org/)) to persist all other data serialized with [Kryo](https://github.com/EsotericSoftware/kryo)
+ - the [UsageDao](https://github.com/gbif/checklistbank/blob/master/checklistbank-cli/src/main/java/org/gbif/checklistbank/neo/UsageDao.java) class abstracts the two storage engines

 ### Neo checklist graph model
 Neo4j uses a property graph model which allows to attach any number of properties to both graph nodes and relations.
 The graph created from a checklist will be kept simple with name usages (records) being a node potentially having the following relationships: